 (a) Assessment activities that occur prior to the SSP meeting assist in the development of an accurate and functional plan.
-The functional assessments conducted during the LOC determination process address the following needs of a person: medical, adaptive behavior skills, nutritional, functional, community/social and employment; LOC assessments are conducted in person and take place in the or the eligible recipient's home, an agreed upon location or an inpatient setting.
+The functional assessments conducted during the LOC determination process address the following needs of a person: medical, behavioral health, adaptive behavior skills, nutritional, functional, community/social and employment; LOC assessments are conducted in person and take place in the eligible recipient's home, an agreed upon location or an inpatient setting.

 (b) Assessments occur on an annual basis or during significant changes in circumstance or at the time of the LOC determination.
-After the assessments are completed, the results are made available to the eligible recipient and his/her consultant for use in planning.
+After the assessments are completed, the results are made available to the eligible recipient and his or her consultant for use in planning.

-The eligible recipient and the consultant will assure that the SSP addresses the information (c) and concerns, if any, identified through the assessment process.
+(c) The eligible recipient and the consultant will assure that the SSP addresses the information and concerns, if any, identified through the assessment process.

-(d) Eligible recipient/employer self assessments are completed prior to SSP meetings (eligible recipient/employer self assessments may be revised during the year to address any life changes).
-The SSP must address areas of need, as recognized in the eligible recipient/employer self-assessment.
+(d) When an eligible recipient is also the employer, self assessments are completed prior to SSP.
+These assessments may be revised during the year to address any life changes).
+The SSP must address areas of need, as recognized in the eligible recipient employer's self-assessment.